happypeter/edocs/soho.md

     - not for wool

 ## shelf_box_system
+- Goal: Try to put eveythings in a box, and put boxes on shelves.
+Things should be, or be put in a box, unless there is a reason not to do so.
+For example, try to make cat home, flower pots and everything part of my box set.
+I rent so I don't want to demage the walls. if I want to make use of vertical space, I need something free-standable and strong, say shelves.
+Try to make things really simple and thus reusable.
 - PlanA: DIY with round pipe and wood board
-  - abandoned for 2 reasons:
-    - round pipes are not for shelves, shoud use square pipes
+  - Abandoned for 2 reasons: NO.1 round pipes are not for shelves, shoud use square pipes NO.2 Joint screws should go all the way through the pipes if you want strong structures, not like the joints I had.
+- PlanB: DIY with wood
+  -  Abandoned for reasons: NO.1 DIY takes time PERIOD, thinks about the round edges and different finishes.
+NO.2 Good Engineers love libaries(ready made builing blocks).
+NO.3 For large structures, best engineering choice is still to use iron legs, if you want a clean lean structure and keep your rooms airy and bright.
-- PlanC: go without DIY
+- PlanC: use mass produced square pipe shelves
   - limit the colors to wood+white ONLY
   - use exactly same shelves for similar tasks
   - but for much bigger/smaller/different usecases, I am free to switch to other shelves